Wellbeing & Safeguarding

 We work hard to build a professional yet caring rapport between the students and staff.
 In this way all students know that there are adults in the school they can trust.
 Every student has a teacher dedicated to overseeing their social, emotional and academic progress through the school (their class teacher in Junior School, or their Form Tutor in Senior School).

 As an additional level of support for individual students, the School also has a dedicated Wellbeing Team for both Junior and Senior Schools.
 The role of the Wellbeing Team is to support children in overcoming barriers to learning and to help these students reach their full potential.
 These barriers may be caused by social, emotional or behavioural issues and the Wellbeing Team will, based on their deep understanding of the student and the pressures they face both within school and beyond, work with them to help establish a positive and productive approach to their school life.

 When more complex issues arise we work closely with local services and specialist providers to ensure that we are offering the most appropriate care and support for all of our students.

 Safeguarding and Child Protection

-Shrewsbury International School is committed to Child Safeguarding; a commitment that is underpinned by strong safeguarding systems and processes, and team of dedicated support staff, headed by a Director of Child Protection and Safeguarding, who together ensure that these systems are fit for purpose, and maintained and adhered to at all times.
+Shrewsbury International School is committed to Child Safeguarding; a commitment that is underpinned by strong safeguarding systems and processes, and a team of dedicated support staff.
+Shrewsbury has three Designated Safeguarding Leads (DSL), who together ensure that these systems are fit for purpose, and maintained and adhered to at all times.
 All DSLs are trained to UK standards.